Terms and Conditions – Individual and Group Coaching and Tuition

 Commencement of coaching/tuition:

-A short, twenty-minute, complimentary trial lesson is available, upon request, for all enquiries, before formal commencement of coaching/tuition.
+A short, twenty-minute, complimentary trial lesson is available, upon request, for all individual enquiries, before formal commencement of coaching/tuition.
 This includes an orientation of the learning space, discussion about proposed planning and scope of learning, as well as the opportunity for students, parents and individuals to ask questions, in order to make an informed decision before commencement of coaching and/or tuition.

 Attendance to lessons: